pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

 benefits_scientists:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
-    excerpt: "Through our [partnerships with domain specific communities](/partners.html) our catalog of trusted tools for scientists continues to grow."
+    excerpt: "Through our [partnerships with domain specific communities](/partners.html) our catalog of trusted tools for scientists across domains continues to grow."
     title: "Scientists need trusted and vetted tools to support their open science workflows."
 benefits_maintainers:
   - image_path: images/pyopensci-people-at-computer.jpg